webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Rules/Defense-Tasks.md

 ---
 aliases:
-- "Defense Tasks"
+  - Defense Tasks
 tags:
   - Compendium/CSRD/en/Rules/Defense-Tasks
   - Task/Defense
+title: Defense Tasks
+collection: Rules
+kind: Task
+id: Defense-Tasks
 ---
 ## Defense Tasks
 Defense tasks are when a player makes a roll to keep something undesirable from happening to their PC.
 The type of defense task matters when using Effort.